-Situated about 145 km from Srinagar in the state of Jammu & Kashmir, the Amarnath caves are situated at an altitude of 4174 mt above the sea level.
+Situated about 145 km from Srinagar in the state of Jammu & Kashmir, the Amarnath caves are situated at an altitude of 4174 mt above sea level.
 The natural Shivalingam housed inside the holy cave is known to miraculously appear and shrink on its own with a change in climatic conditions and the movement of the moon.
 The holy symbol attains a height of over 6 feet on the full moon day of Shravan (July) month.
 The caves are situated on an ice glacier and measure 150 feet wide and 190 feet long, housing a total of five ice formations, each of which resembles different Hindu deities.
-While the biggest one represents Lord Shiva or Amarnath, as locally known, the others symbolise Ganesh, Bhairava and Parvati.
-The area remains buried under heavy snow from September till May and is open to devotees only from mid June to August.
+While the biggest one represents Lord Shiva or Amarnath, as locally known, the others symbolize Ganesh, Bhairava, and Parvati.
+The area remains buried under heavy snow from September to May and is open to devotees only from mid-June to August.
 The registration for the holy journey begins a few days earlier and the devotees are sent in small groups numbering a few hundred each.
 In all, about 25,000 pilgrims visit the sacred caves each year.

 The Amarnath Journey